mcsammon/mcsammon.github.io/research.md

 ## Published Papers

-# The Unprecedented Stock Market Reaction to COVID-19 (Forthcoming in The Review of Asset Pricing Studies)
+# The Unprecedented Stock Market Reaction to COVID-19 (The Review of Asset Pricing Studies, July 2020)

 Joint with Scott Baker, Nicholas Bloom, Steven J. Davis, Kyle Kost, and Tasaneeya Viratyosin.